 “The use of longitudinal field research methods is fundamental to understand the dynamics of organizational life and to developing and testing theories of organizational adaptation, change, innovation, and redesign,” note George Huber and Andrew van de Ven, authors of Longitudinal Field Research Methods.

 The Reykjavik University Centre for Research on Innovation and Entrepreneurship has conducted research on service innovation, experience-based innovation, and the founding and growth of new ventures.
-Since 2005, the Centre has followed about 200 new Icelandic ventures from the time of start-up with annual questionnaires.
+The Centre has followed about 200 new Icelandic ventures from the time of start-up with annual questionnaires.

 The School of Business at Reykjavik University in Iceland has undertaken a longitudinal study called the Black Box.
 They anticipate the project will result in recommendations to manufacturers and managers about how to use aesthetic design to differentiate their products from others; how aesthetic design contributes to competitive advantage is also under study.
 As a result, researchers expect to gain an increased understanding of the relationship between the aesthetic design of a product and its performance.

-Another application of longitudinal research in the business sector is that conducted by Allinson, Braidford, Houston, Robinson and Stone, a Policy Research Group at the University of Durham.
-In 2010, they conducted a quantitative survey of 500 Social Enterprises across the United Kingdom to identify many factors including size, growth rate, mission, and legal structure of each Social Enterprise.
+Another application of longitudinal research in the business sector is that conducted by Allinson, Braidford, Houston, Robinson, and Stone, a Policy Research Group at the University of Durham.
+They conducted a quantitative survey of 500 Social Enterprises across the United Kingdom to identify many factors including size, growth rate, mission, and legal structure of each Social Enterprise.

-In 2011, a follow up study took a more qualitative approach to seek understanding of the opportunities and challenges faced by Social Enterprises.
-The availability and quality of support by businesses to overcome challenges was identified as was the extent to which business support for Social Enterprises should be differentiated and segmented.
+A follow up study took a more qualitative approach to seek understanding of the opportunities and challenges faced by Social Enterprises.
+The availability and quality of support by businesses to overcome challenges were identified as items that should be differentiated and segmented.
 Should support be segmented to accommodate different business features such as age of business, size, use of volunteers, training and professional development, legal structure, social purpose, or source of income?
 And, how should that support change over time as the business matures?
 Such questions continue to be explored.

 Longitudinal research is also prevalent in the medical field.
-In the May 1, 2015 issue of the Annals of Family Medicine, Chris Van Weel, M.D., Ph.D., reported on three longitudinal studies to identify factors to support other clinicians in longitudinal research.
+In the Annals of Family Medicine, Chris Van Weel, M.D., Ph.D., reported on three longitudinal studies to identify factors to support other clinicians in longitudinal research.
 The ultimate goal of the research was to optimize patient care in the family medicine setting.

 The study involved primary care practice-based research networks, where 12,000 people were tracked over 30 years.
 Results from this comprehensive research included recommendations for developing protocol to conduct longitudinal research in family practice settings, how to standardize data collection and train family physicians and staff in data collection, characteristics of facilities appropriate for ongoing measurement of patient health status or chart review, and how to track patients who leave the practice area — the latter, an attempt to address one of the greatest challenges of longitudinal research.

 Universities often have centers related to longitudinal research.
-One such example is the University of Auckland’s Centre for Longitudinal Research He Ara ki Mua, a M?ori name meaning ‘pathways to the future’.
+One such example is the University of Auckland’s Centre for Longitudinal Research.
 One of the exciting aspects of longitudinal research is the opportunity for collaboration between professionals in multiple disciplines.
 At the Centre, such disciplines include medicine, health sciences, science, business, and education.

 All disciplines have been involved in the Growing Up in New Zealand study, which involves about 7,000 children and their families; the study focus is to discover what it is like to be a child growing up in New Zealand in the 21st century and to draw pathways that lead to successful child development.
 The first phase gathered snapshots of family life over a year.